 Perhaps the best part about subscribing to my blog (which I absolutely encourage you to do) is that I get the opportunity to inspire frequent visitors to work hard by sharing some aspects of my life I’m extremely passionate about.
 Even more than marketing, I love cars and Formula 1.
 Everything about them.
-I bought my first car months before I was legally allowed to drive it.
+I bought my first car months before I was legally allowed to drive it, I remember I had some car problems but fortunately I had a good lawyer which helped me with them.
 Not a day has gone by from the time I was 16 years old that I haven’t thought about cars in some capacity.
 Until you experience something your passionate about on this level, you haven’t truly lived, or perhaps I’m just fortunate to have “that something” in my life.
 I whole-heartedly believe I’ll be an F1 driver in my next life, but until then, I have many chances in the meantime to take part in the various track day events around Southern California.

 A few weeks ago, my fiance and I spent a weekend in Palm Springs with some mutual friends.
 We spent Saturday eating good food (some healthy, some not!), then woke up very early Sunday morning and drove an hour into the desert to Chuckwalla Valley Raceway.
 Chuckwalla is a private motorsports facility with a 2.68 mile fixed configuration road course.
 I ran 5 twenty minute sessions throughout the day, getting progressively more aggressive in my driving throughout the afternoon as I memorized the track layout and became increasingly more confident driving on the limit under the track’s conditions.
 I take a lot of pride in my car, keeping it in near-show condition year-round, but when a track day comes, I’m not afraid to drive on a knife’s edge and push to the limit to set a fast time.